 Adjustable equipment is highly recommended to accompany movement, alleviate discomfort, and reduce long periods of sitting still.
 Adjustable standing desks are a popular tool to improve the physical health of office employees.

-With a focus on posture and comfort while working in an office, injury is less likely.
+With a focus on posture and comfort, while working in an office, injury is less likely.

 4) Reduce Screen Time

-Eye health is another common concern for desk workers due to their long hours looking at computer screen light.
+Eye health is another common concern for desk workers due to their long hours looking at computer screen lights.
 By taking breaks from your computer and looking into the distance for a couple of minutes, your eyes can readjust and rest.

 It may be difficult to reduce screen time while working, so focus on not using screens during your breaks and reducing screen use during your non-work hours.

 Dressing appropriately for your job position is essential in keeping workers safe.
 The most prominent issue for people working in an office is their shoes.
 Ill-fitting, low-traction shoes can cause falls that lead to injury.

 Also, remember to use proper safety gear when visiting a warehouse or job site for work.
 Workplace safety standards travel with you regardless of where you go for work.